Mrs & Mr: Controversy

-Vanitha was charged a lawsuit by Ilaiyaraaja for using the song "Siva Rathiri" from the 1990 film Michael Madana Kama Rajan which was composed by him.
-Ilaiyaraaja's legal team filed a case in the Chennai High Court seeking the removal of the song from the film, alleging that the song was used in the film without his permission and altered.
+Vanitha was charged a lawsuit by Ilaiyaraaja for using the song "Siva Rathiri" from the 1990 film Michael Madana Kama Rajan, which he composed.
+Ilaiyaraaja's legal team filed a case in the Chennai High Court seeking the removal of the song from the film, alleging that the song was used in the film without his permission and had been altered.
 Ilaiyaraaja stated in the petition that this is a copyright infringement and that the song should be immediately removed from the film.
 However, after the court case concluded Ilaiyaraaja's name was removed from all promotional material which was regarding the film.

 Vanitha faced controversy over the film's censor board certificate rating which was rated "A" as the public had expected the film would be rated for family viewing.
 The public had misinterpreted the rating and deemed that the film was inappropriate for viewing however Vanitha clarified this by saying that although certain scenes in the film are suggestive in manner which led to the film being rated "A", the film does not have any vulgar or obscene scenes.